 Opportunities in the Department of Chemistry

-This is a 100% FTE, continuing position, exempt position.
-This position will be based on the main Stanford campus.
+This is a 100% FTE, continuing, non-exempt position.
+This position will be based on the Stanford campus and will be considered for an option of telecommuting (a hybrid of working on-site and off-site), subject to operational need.

 CORE DUTIES: